Pamela Palmater: Education

-She graduated with a Bachelor of Arts from Saint Thomas University in 1994 with a double major in Native Studies and History.
+She graduated with a Bachelor of Arts from St. Thomas University in 1994 with a double major in Native Studies and History.
 She then graduated from the University of New Brunswick in 1997 with a Bachelor of Laws.
 In 1999, she graduated from Dalhousie University with a Master in Laws in Aboriginal Law.
 In 2009, Palmater obtained a Doctorate in Aboriginal Law from Dalhousie University Law School with her thesis entitled, "Beyond Blood: Rethinking Aboriginal Identity and Belonging".

 Career

 Palmater is active in the Assembly of First Nations and is head of the Centre for Indigenous Governance at Toronto Metropolitan University, where she is a professor in the Department of Politics and Public Administration.
 She worked for the federal government for over ten years, and was a director at Indian and Northern Affairs managing portfolios responsible for First Nations treaties, land claims and self-government.

 In 2012, Palmater was the runner up in the Assembly of First Nations leadership elections for national chief.
 Her social advocacy highlighting Indigenous issues and missing and murdered Indigenous women bestowed many awards throughout her career.

 In 2021, Palmater began contributing to the online news website The Breach.

+Palmater is the host of the Warrior Life podcast about Indigenous activism.